rist-ro/rl-introduction-notes/sutton_rl.md

 #### Kernel-based function approximation

-Kernel based methods are  methods based on a **generalization strength** metric, $k: \mathcal{S} \times \mathcal{S} \mapsto \mathbb{R}$ between some reference state and a query state.
+Kernel-based methods are  methods based on a **generalization strength** metric, $k: \mathcal{S} \times \mathcal{S} \mapsto \mathbb{R}$ between some reference state and a query state.
 One simple way of approximation is using a set $\mathcal{D}$ of memorized states and a function $g: \mathcal{S} \mapsto \mathbb{R}$ mapping to their memorized values.
 Then we can use the average weighted by this metric as an approximation for the value of state $s$.
 This is called **kernel regression**.
-One of the most commonly used function for kernels is the RBF.
+One of the most commonly used functions for kernels is the RBF.
 $$
 \hat{v}(s, \mathcal{D}) = \sum _{s' \in \mathcal{d}}k(s, s')g(s')
 $$
 Any linear parametric regression can be used as a kernel regression if $k$ is defined as the inner product of the feature vectors.
-However not all kernel functions can be written like this.
+However, not all kernel functions can be written like this.
 This is the basis of the so-called **kernel trick**.
 $$
 k(s, s') = x(s)^T x(s')
 $$